The family reunion visa allows family members of foreign citizens holding a valid visa or residence permit to legally reside in Italy.

 The authorities perform controls on the document validity, and the family reunion visa will be denied if there is evidence that the only purpose of a marriage or an adoption was granting an entry permit to Italy.

 If the foreigner has obtained a “D” visa for Italy, a third person on the Italian territory should be officially delegated, in order to submit the family reunion application to Italian authorities on behalf of the foreigner.
-The delegated person in Italy shall provide the following evidence:

 3. Obtainment steps of the Italian family reunion Visa

 In order to obtain the visa, it is necessary to follow specific steps in both cases: